KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/pipeline/p7-cleanup-incremental-checklist.md

     - Follow-up: normalize docs/commands in C5 to reflect the new canonical default.
   - Tests and harness references:
     - Check-group config unit test points to `scripts/check-modules` in [scripts/check-modules/**tests**/check-group-config.test.js](../../scripts/check-modules/__tests__/check-group-config.test.js).
-    - Compare harness workflow uses `checkModules:compare` in [.github/workflows/check-modules-compare.yaml](../../.github/workflows/check-modules-compare.yaml).
+    - A comparison-harness workflow existed at the start of C1 and was retired in C4.
     - Follow-up: keep the unit/integration regression tests, but retire the comparison harness in C4 in favor of canonical fixture/golden validation.
   - CI hooks snapshot:
     - No workflow currently invokes legacy stage chain (`full-refresh` or `--only=get-modules|expand-module-list|check-modules`).